Bethany Retirement Living FAQs and COVID-19 Cases as of 4/13/21 11:30am:

 Frequently Asked Questions:

 What have you done to decrease the risk of COVID-19 for residents and educate family members?

 - We are following recommendations and guidance from the Centers for Disease Control (CDC), Centers for Medicare and Medicaid Services (CMS), American Health Care Association (AHCA) and the North Dakota Department of Health (NDDoH).

 - Among the first acts undertaken to limit potential exposure was to restrict visitors and lock the entrances to Bethany buildings.
-Only limited visitation is allowed.
+As Cass County positivity rates change, we modify our visitation restrictions.
 Please visit our website for visiting hours.

-- All visitors are screened as they enter the buildings.
+- All visitors are screened as they enter Bethany buildings.
 Visitors are also encouraged to get regular COVID testing that is offered in our community.
-Please wait in your car until your scheduled visiting times to help reduce the number of people in the lobby area.
+Please practice physical distancing when participating in the screening process.

 - The Bethany website has been enhanced by adding a “Coronavirus Information” tab to share up-to-date information about the pandemic in general and at Bethany Retirement Living.